featbit/featbit/CONTRIBUTING.md

   - Contribute your energy 🔥
   - Learn and practice programming skills ✨
+  - etc.

-### If you found a bug, and you want to fix it :+1:
+#### If you found a bug, and you want to fix it :+1:

-If you spot a problem with the FeatBit, search if an [issue](https://github.com/featbit/featbit/issues) already exists.
+1. If you spot a problem with the FeatBit, search if an [issue](https://github.com/featbit/featbit/issues) already exists.
 If a related issue doesn't exist, you can open a new issue.

-You can join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) and tell us that you want to fix the issue you create.
-We will assign the issue to you that no one else will work on it at the same time.
+2. Join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) and tell us that you want to fix the issue you create.
+3. We will assign the issue to you so that no one else will work on it simultaneously.
+We will provide you with maximum support.

+But of course, you can fix the issue without telling us.

-### If you want to fix an existing issue
+#### If you want to fix an existing issue

 1. Scan through our existing [issues](https://github.com/featbit/featbit/issues) to find one that interests you.
 2. Join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) and tell us which issue you want to fix.
 3. We will assign the issue to you so that no one else will work on it simultaneously.
+We will provide you with maximum support.

 But of course, you can fix the issue without telling us.

-### If you have some feature suggestions, and you want to contribute
+#### If you have some feature suggestions, and you want to contribute

 1. Create a new thread in [Discussion](https://github.com/featbit/featbit/discussions/categories/feature-suggestions) with the detail of your suggestion.
 2. Join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ) and tell us you want to contribute to the thread you created.
 3. We will discuss this with you and schedule the tasks for the feature suggestions.
-We will also give our best support on it.
+We will provide you with maximum support.

 But of course, you can finish your contribution and create a PR without notifying us in advance.

-## How to PR your code

-You can create a new thread in [Discussion](https://github.com/featbit/featbit/discussions/categories/feature-suggestions).
+#### If you're looking for an open-source project to contribute

+1. Join our [Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ).
+We will provide you the contribution task list that you can contribute.
+2. Scan through the task list to find one that interests you.
+3. Start your contribution.
+We will provide you with maximum support.

+### Commit your update and PR your contribution to main project

 - **Step 0** - Create a issue for bug or create feature suggestion in Discussion then Join our Slack community.
 - **Step 1** - Fork this repository.